danielgamage/SelectionPalette/README.md

 1. (Unzip if necessary) and open the file with the `.glyphsTool` extension.
 1. Follow the "are you sure you want to install" dialogs
 1. Restart glyphs

+**NOTE:** Because there are still some issues with it, this is not yet available in the Glyphs plugin manager.
+When things are a little more predictable and stable, you should be able to find it there.

 ## Usage